 Hakone

 Hakone, a mountainous town neighboring Mt.
 Fuji, is best known for its hot springs and stunning views of Fuji.
 It’s an easy two-hour journey from Tokyo via train, which can be reached with either a combination of the JR Pass and Hakone FreePass or by Romance Car.
-The Hakone FreePass is a smart option for any visitor, as it includes the return journey from Tokyo to Hakone, as well as unlimited use of certain trains, cable cars, ropeways, boats, and buses, around the Hakone area.
+The Hakone FreePass is a smart option for any visitor, as it includes the return journey from Tokyo to Hakone, as well as unlimited use of certain trains, cable cars, ropeways, boats, and buses around the Hakone area.
 Hakone is another idyllic, peaceful day trip from Tokyo.

 Get your Hakone FreePass for unlimited rides on local transportation systems, a sightseeing cruise, and discounts on 70+ attractions and establishments here.

-Things to do and see in Hakone
+Things to do in Hakone

 - Soak in one of Hakone’s famous hot springs